jpabadir/pace-c/documentation/final-deliverables/pdf-report.md

 FR22.
 Once a Mentor has accepted a Mentee, an email will be sent to the Mentee to notify them of a successful match.
 The two can then correspond through email, and the Mentee will be able to view the mentor's availability via the Mentor's calendar link.

 FR23.
-To "unmatch" Mentees and Mentors, the Mentee can remove themselves from the calendar, cancelling all future appointments.
+To "unmatch" Mentees and Mentors, the Mentee can communicate with the Mentor in order to cancel all future appointments, which the Mentor can reflect on his / her calendar.

 <br>